ShaylaWhite/good_reads/README.md

 # GoodReads

-See Good Reads new art releases!
+See Good Reads new art releases!!!

 ## Installation